microlinkhq/www/src/pages/docs/mql/basics/usage.md

 Type: `string`<br/>
 Default: `undefined`

-You can enable cache for saving API calls if they have been previously done
+You can enable cache for saving API calls if they have been previously done.

 ```js
 const mql = require('@microlink/mql')